 Fortunately in the last years the awareness for environmental protection has grown within the surfing community and the demand for an alternative to a neoprene wetsuit increased.
 Producers of sports equipment thus started to experiment with natural materials and offered the first options of (more) sustainable wetsuits.
-Some of them started with reducing the neoprene component and complemented it with natural materials.
-The French manufacturer Soöruz however managed to even develop a wetsuit made out of 100% natural materials.
+The French manufacturer Soöruz is one of the few who managed to develop a wetsuit mainly made from natural materials.

-Soöruz spent many years on researching for environmental friendly materials which could substitute the neoprene in a satisfying way.
-The successful result is their patented „Naturalprene©“, which is made out of 100% ecological materials and has very similar characteristics as neoprene.
+Soöruz spent many years on researching to find an environmental friendly material which could substitute the neoprene in a satisfying way.
+The successful result is their patented „Naturalprene©“, which is made out of 100% ecological materials and has very similar characteristics to neoprene.
 Naturalprene© is a natural rubber made out of latex – a milky fluid- from the bark of the Hevea tree, planted on farms in Malaysia.

 Recycling, Upcycling and 2nd Life

-Apart from researching and working on product development, Soöruz has also some other good projects for environmental protection.
-The French producer for example uses up to 45 old plastic bottles in a newly created wetsuit – an exemplary recycling initiative for PET bottles.
-Apart from that, Soöruz gives old, worn out wetsuits a second life, through upcycling! is used to create new items, like “wax pockets”.
+Apart from using ecological materials, the French producer applies also some other environmental friendly methods: Soöruz uses up to 45 old plastic bottles in a newly created wetsuit – an exemplary recycling initiative for PET bottles.
+Furthermore, Soöruz gives old, worn out wetsuits a second life, through upcycling!
+The old material is used to create new items, like “wax pockets”.

 If you are interested in this producer and want to know more about them and their environmental friendly products, then check out all the information on their website.
 What we like about Soöruz is simply the fact that they are opting for environmental protection through a wide approach and are therefore an exemplary case showing that surf equipment can be sustainable.